WarrenReader/study-materials/JavaScript/Interview Questions/Interview Questions.md

 **Describe square bracket notation and when you would use it**
 Square bracket notation looks like this myArray[2] and myObject[thing].
 When used with arrays, the value inside the square brackets represent an index within the array.
 It can be used to view values at that index or to assign values.
 When used with an object, the value within the square brackets represents a varaible which is assigned the key name on an object.

+**What is strict mode?**
+Strict mode makes it easier to write better and more secure JavaScript.
+It changes previously accepted 'bad syntax' into real errors.
+Some examples inclmude: you cannot create a variable without first declaring it, variables and functions cannot be deleted, and duplicate parameter names will throw an error.
+Also, it prohibits the use of specific keywords that may be used in the future like 'arguments' or 'eval'.

+Strict mode can be applied to entire scrips or to individual functions.
+It does not apply to block statements enclosed in curly braces.
+To apply it to entire scripts place this statement at the top of the script file "use strict";.
+To apply it to functions put this statement at the top of the function's body "use strict";.

 What is lexical scope
 Describe context
 Dot notation v. bracket notation